 The vans do have A/C when driving; however, the air doesn’t get icy cold like modern day vehicles.
 The A/C blows from the rear vents so the passengers in the back seats may be more comfortable on a very hot day.
 Otherwise, many people find that rolling all the windows down works nicely too.
 VanGo provides two fans for when the van is turned off and the back hatch opens wide with a button-in bug screen.
 During the chillier days when the van is turned off, a Heater Buddy is provided that safely makes the entire van toasty and warm or some vans have built in heaters.

 Why does VanGo Auto restrict their Vanagon rentals to the Midwest region – MN, WI, ND, SD, IA, and Upper MI?

 Because these are 1980s vans, it’s important to keep these gems closer to home.
 They are safe and reliable; however, if any breakdown did occur (which is unlikely), we can more quickly attend to you and to the classic Vanagons.
 Also, there’s so much to explore in the Midwest – enjoy what we have in our own backyard!

 Vanagons drive with ease and have an awesome turning radius.
 Don’t worry about lugging a huge cumbersome vehicle around.
 The Vanagons are much more forgiving; they can park in a normal parking spot.
 They are a little long and the driver sits over the wheels, so pay attention and take your turns a little wide.

 After each customer returns a rental camper van, it’s thoroughly detailed and cleaned, including all the gear.
 A very thorough mechanical inspection is performed on each camper.
 The intensity and time-commitment to this process doesn’t make it cost-effective to do for short-term rentals.
-You are welcome to book a one or two night rental; however, you will be charged for three nights.
+You are welcome to book a one or two night rental; however, you will be charged for three/four nights.

 How do cancellations work?